 Talking & Hearing Music

-On of the big advantages of the microphone is the ability to fold it up.
+One of the big advantages of the microphone is the ability to fold it up.
 Therefore, it isn't visible and the headset can be used as standalone headphones in your free time without looking silly.
 By folding the mic up and down, phone calls can be accepted or the microphone can be muted.
-Additionally there is a small button on the microphone arm to mute or unmute it.
-The only uncomfortable thing from the microphone side is that the fold down process includes a 90 degree twist to point the micro at the mouth.
+Additionally, there is a small button on the microphone arm to mute or unmute it.
+The only uncomfortable thing from the microphone side is that the fold-down process includes a 90-degree twist to point the micro at the mouth.

 The sound quality of the microphone is totally okay.
 More impressive than its recording quality is the really great background noise filtering.
 Background sounds like typing on a keyboard, people talking in the same room or the sound when you clean up the kitchen are filtered out fairly well.
 This feature is by no means underestimated!